toddcf/documentation-writing/README.md

 The following is my approach to writing documentation.

-These principles are also demonstrated in this set of [Sample Documentation](sample-documentation/global.md) I wrote.
+These principles are also demonstrated in this set of [Sample Documentation](sample-documentation/global.md).

 ## Principles